Alright (Kendrick Lamar song): Critical reception

+"Alright" received widespread critical acclaim from music critics.

-Ranked number one on Pitchfork's "The 100 Best Tracks of 2015" and "The 200 Best Songs of the 2010s", an editor praised the chorus "We gon be alright," and described it as "an ebulliently simple five-syllable refrain, a future-tense assertion of delivery to a better, more peaceful place.
-In more than one instance, the song's chorus was chanted at Black Lives Matter protests.
-It has soundtracked a movement.
-That's largely due to its holistic sentiment as a siren against innumerable injustices, but it has just as much to do with the fact that it's a great hook on a ferociously catchy song."
+Ranked number one on Pitchfork's "The 100 Best Tracks of 2015" and "The 200 Best Songs of the 2010s", an editor praised the chorus "We gon' be alright," and described it as "an ebulliently simple five-syllable refrain, a future-tense assertion of delivery to a better, more peaceful place," adding "In more than one instance, the song's chorus was chanted at Black Lives Matter protests.
+It has soundtracked a movement."
 Consequence of Sound also ranked the song number one on its "Top 50 Songs of 2015" list, the magazine's editors described the song as "buoyant, festive, serious, personal, and all-encompassing.
 Only a song so brilliant in so many ways could earn the honor of becoming a protest song ...
 'Alright' isn't about determination; it's about forgetting cold, harsh reality and hoping for something brighter and better if only for three minutes and 39 seconds."
-Complex magazine quoted an organizer of a Black Lives Matter protest in Denver: “Music uplifts our community, and so we were playing different songs that have been our ‘struggle anthems’ to equality so that black people can say their lives matter,” he explains.
-“And so Kendrick’s song is something that is a rallying cry.”
+Complex magazine quoted an organizer of a Black Lives Matter protest in Denver: "Music uplifts our community, and so we were playing different songs that have been our ‘struggle anthems’ to equality so that black people can say their lives matter," he explains.
+"And so Kendrick's song is something that is a rallying cry."